Alexandra Naclerio: Senior

 In 2021, she started competing as a member of Italian national reserve group.
 Since 2024, she has competed as a member of the Centro Sportivo Aeronautica Militare.

 In 2025 she entered the main group, debuting at the World Cup in Baku along Serena Ottaviani, Giulia Segatori, Laura Golfarelli, Sofia Sicignano and Chiara Badii where they took 6th place in the All-Around and 6th place in both apparatus finals.
 In May, they competed at the 2025 European Cup in Baku, winning gold with 5 ribbons and bronze with 3 balls & 2 hoops.
 In June, Alexandra and the group competed at the European Championships in Tallinn, Estonia, where they won bronze medal in 5 Ribbons final.
 They took 5th place in group all-around due to mistakes in mixed routine.
 Together with Tara Dragas, Sofia Raffaeli and Alice Taglietti they won team gold medal.
 In August, she returned to the group to compete at the 2025 World Championships in Rio de Janeiro, Brazil.
 They made mistakes in both routines and finished on 15th place in all-around.
 Together with Sofia Raffaeli and Tara Dragas they took 6th place in team competition.

+In 2026, Naclerio remained in the main group together with Giulia Segatori, Sofia Maffeis, Lorjen D'Ambrogio, Sofia Colombo and Alessia Rigato.
+In early April they debuted on international level at Grand Prix Thiais.
+They took 12th place in all-around due to big mistakes in mixed apparatus routine.
+Next weekend, they took 8th place in all-around at World Cup Tashkent.
+In June, they competed at World Challenge Cup Cluj-Napoca and took 9th place in all-around.
+They placed 5th in 5 balls final.